 It’s important to find affordable and quality contractors to do your maintenance.
 It will save you additional worries and costs in the end.

 It’s important to learn about the housing codes for your area.
 If health and safety standards are below code, your tenant has the right to break their lease.
 It might also end up in a lawsuit.

 We suggest doing regular check-ins on your tenants.
-Make sure the property is up to standard and provides the tenant with a safe and livable home.
+Make sure the investment property is up to standard and provides the renter with a safe and livable home.
 It’s also important that you let the tenant know you are coming in advance.